Ruymy7/ProyectoAngular_HIS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

+## Deployed application

+This application is already deployed in https://his-project-angular.herokuapp.com/ for testing.
+As it is deployed in the Heroku free tier server, it will take some time to run the first time you connect after 30 minutes.

+This deployed app is connected to the backend of [this repository](https://github.com/Ruymy7/ProyectoNest_HIS) that is deployed in https://his-project-nestjs.herokuapp.com/

 ## Development server

 1st - Run `npm i` to install all dependencies